ForgeRock/forgeops/dev/docker/am-fbc/README.md

 File Based Config (FBC) requires a config store to be present (this will be fixed for 7.x).

-We are using the "idrepo" instance as the all in one DS instance for the userstore, configstore, and CTS.
+We are using the "ds-idrepo" instance as the all in one DS instance for the userstore, configstore, and CTS.
 For production deployments a separate ctsstore will also be configured.

 IMPORTANT: The file based configuration must match the AM war file version that created it.
 There is currently no upgrade capability.
 If you update the war file (to say a new nightly build), you must regenerate the configuration.
 For this reason the file configurations are not currently checked in to git (am-fbc/tmp is in .gitignore)

-## Preparing the idrepo and initial FBC
+## Preparing the ds-idrepo and initial FBC

-You must prepare the idrepo instance with an amster install.
+You must prepare the ds-idrepo instance with an amster install.
 You can not do this currently using file based configuration - the
 AM installer must run.
-Once you have your idrepo prepared, you are advised to retain the PVC between development sessions so that you do not have to repeat this procedure.
+Once you have your ds-idrepo prepared, you are advised to retain the PVC between development sessions so that you do not have to repeat this procedure.

 Steps: